The 6 best card machines for small businesses

 One in three UK card payments are made using a contactless card or e-wallet.
 Therefore, having a contactless point of sale option is a must, especially if you’re often making sales of £45 or less

 All mobile card readers are compatible with the iOS operating system and so are the majority of accompanying apps.
 However, some accompanying apps, such as iZettle Food and Drink for hospitality businesses, are only compatible with iPads.

 The rise of easy-to-use, strings-free and cheap card machines have become a game-changer for ambitious small businesses wanting to make taking card payments easy and affordable.

-The next step is to talk directly to the UK’s leading credit card processing providers – if you’d like to be matched with the best card readers for your small business specifically, simply select an option below and we'll pair you with top providers.
+The next step is to talk to the UK’s leading credit card processing providers.
+But there's no need to get on the phone.
+We've taken all the hassle out of the process, and can help you save time and money.
+If you’d like to be matched with the best card readers for your small business, all you need to do is select an option below and we'll pair you with top providers.